BogdanBrat/DevOpsWidgetHarvestHours/README.md

 To make your widget available to everyone on the Azure DevOps Marketplace:

 1. Go to your extension's page in the Azure DevOps Marketplace.
-2. Under the Visibility section, select Public.
-3. Submit your extension for approval by Microsoft.
-The approval process may take a few days.
-4. Once approved, your widget will be available to all Azure DevOps users via the Marketplace.
+2. Click on Publish.

-Once approved, your widget will be available to all Azure DevOps users via the Marketplace.
+3. Once approved, your widget will be automatically made public and available to all Azure DevOps users via the Marketplace.

 **Important:** If you intend to keep the extension private, do **not** add the snippet code: